scala-ide/scala-ide.github.com/blog/_posts/2012-07-31-release-notes-2.1-Milestone-2.md

 We would like to take the opportunity to thank all contributors for the amazing work they have done to make this milestone possible.
-Special thanks go to Luc Bourlier, Chee Seng Chua, Mirco Dotta, Iulian Dragos, Michael Holzer, Eric Molitor, Martin Odersky, Mirko Stocker and Matt Russell.
+Special thanks go to Luc Bourlier, Chee Seng Chua, Mirco Dotta, Iulian Dragos, Michael Holzer, Eric Molitor, Martin Odersky, Simon Schäfer, Mirko Stocker and Matt Russell.

 [ide-java7]: /blog/java-7.html